AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-Enemies on 17F will be replaced by BIO-type Dominator of Wolves (has a shield weak against Fire DMG). | 0 For every support Valkyrie whose type is different from the deployed Valkyrie, the deployed Valkyrie deals 3% more Physical and Elemental DMG. | 5
+For every support Valkyrie whose type is different from the deployed Valkyrie, the deployed Valkyrie deals 3% more Physical and Elemental DMG. | 5
 After entering burst mode, Total DMG dealt increases by 15% for 10s.
 Triggering it again resets the duration. | 10 When Charged ATK hits, gain 20% Elemental Breach and 15% Physical Breach for 15s.
 Triggering it again refreshes its duration. | 15